 South Rim Campsite

 88 Sites.
-The South Rim is the more popular of the campgrounds in the park.
-During Summer reservations are recommended from Recreation.gov.
-Other seasons its first-come first-serve.
+The South Rim is the most popular of the campgrounds in the park.
+During Summer, reservations are recommended from Recreation.gov.
+Other seasons it is first-come, first-serve.
 There are 23 sites with electric hookups as well.

 North Rim Campsite